 Read more: https://buff.ly/38ntzIT

-4. Beauty packaging promotes independence for the visually impaired
+4. Beauty accessible design promotes independence for the visually impaired

 Makeup and beauty is a form of self-expression, but accessibility hasn’t always been guaranteed in the beauty industry – but this is changing.